Electricity sector in the Philippines: Hydroelectric power

 Hydropower is the second dominant renewable energy resource in the Philippines.
 There are various hydropower plants spread out across the country.
 Large hydropower plants (more than 50 MW generating capacity) are connected directly to the main transmission grid whereas small (10-50 MW generating capacity) and mini (101 kW to 10 MW generating capacity) hydropower plants are connected to local distribution systems.
 According to International Renewable Energy Agency, the country has a total potential of 10 GW untapped hydroelectric power.

 Biomass power

-The Philippines has an abundant supply of biomass resources including agricultural crop residues, forest residues, animal wastes, agro-industrial wastes, municipal solid wastes and aquatic biomass.
-The most common agricultural wastes are rice hull, bagasse, coconut shell/husk and coconut coir.

-According to DOE, based on the information from Department of Agriculture and the Department of Environment and Natural Resources, the Philippines could produce substantial volumes of residue which could be used as fuel.
-Despite its huge potential, there has never been any operational WtE project to date due to the lack of financing and management support in the city and municipality levels as well as the conflict with the prevailing “Philippine Clean Air Act (RA 8749)” which prohibits incineration of MSW.
+Despite its huge potential, there has never been any operational WtE project to date due to the lack of financing and management support in the city and municipality levels as well as the conflict with the prevailing "Philippine Clean Air Act (RA 8749)" which prohibits incineration of MSW.
 According to a feasibility study on waste-to-energy (W2E) of municipal solid waste (MSW), a 100 ton/day W2E plant in the Philippines has an estimated energy generation potentials of 21 GWh/year from incineration, 24 GWh/year from gasification, and 24 GWh/year from pyrolysis.
 These energy generation potentials may still be increased if the plant capacity is higher than the assumed 100 ton of MSW per day.